 PhD Michigan State University: Teacher Education

-Stacey Pylman leads curriculum development courses and instructional coaching for CHM faculty.
-She works directly with community faculty and SDC faculty on teaching and learning projects that focus on teaching effectiveness, coaching practices, and promoting UME and GME student learning.
-Pylman also serves as the coordinator of the CORP group.
+Stacey Pylman is an assistant professor in OMERAD.
+She leads faculty development and engages in instructional coaching for teaching faculty.
+She works directly with community and CHM faculty on teaching and learning projects that focus on teaching effectiveness and promoting UME and GME student learning.
+Pylman is also editor of OMERAD’s Vital Signs eNewsletter.

 Areas of Interest

 Pylman earned her PhD in Curriculum, Instruction, and Teacher Education in MSU’s College of Education.
-Her areas of interest include coaching and teaching that promotes active learning.
-In OMERAD, Pylman continues her work leading various faculty developments with the goal of improving effectiveness of teaching and learning in medical education.
+Her areas of interest include instructional coaching and teaching that promotes active learning.
+In addition to instructional coaching in CHM, Pylman also coaches faculty in other colleges within the university.
+In OMERAD, Pylman continues her work leading various faculty development sessions with the goal of improving effectiveness of teaching and learning in medical education.